Juniperus brevifolia

+Description

 It is a shrub or small tree growing to a height of 6 m and a trunk diameter up to 50 cm.
 The leaves are evergreen, needle-like, in whorls of three, glaucous green, 4–10 mm long and 1–3 mm broad, with a double white stomatal band (split by a green midrib) on the inner surface.
 It is dioecious, with separate male and female plants.
 The seed cones are berry-like, green ripening in 18 months to orange-red with a variable pink waxy coating; they are spherical, 6–9 mm diameter, and have three or six fused scales in one or two whorls of three, the three larger scales each with a single seed.
 The seeds are dispersed when birds eat the cones, digesting the fleshy scales and passing the hard seeds in their droppings.
 The male cones are yellow, 2–3 mm long, and fall soon after shedding their pollen in early spring.

+Subdivisions and habitat

+Three subdivisions are accepted.
+They vary in form and habitat.